shiasi/layladiary/README.md

 - find a way to get page info for blog page when frontpage is set (currently it uses the site information)
 - navbar improvement
 - add css for forms
-- find if there is a way to append custom fileds when theme is loaded
+- find if there is a way to append custom fields when theme is loaded
 - Improve the pagination
 - to be found :)